 These very different patterns in hours worked coincide quite closely with changes in the tax rate reported in the previous section.
-In particular, the composite tax rate increased by about 30 percentage points on average in the three European countries, and hours worked in those same countries declines by about 31 percent.
-U.S. tax rates rise modestly, and U.S. hours worked are unchanged.
+In particular, the composite tax rate increases by about 30 percentage points on average in the three European countries.
+Hours worked in those same countries decline by about 31 percent.
+US tax rates rise modestly and US hours worked are unchanged.